About Parts Per Million

 Photo Gallery

-GALLERY 2: The Setting
+GALLERY 1: The Setting

-PARTS PER MILLION is set in Portland, Oregon.
+Parts per Million is set in Portland, Oregon.
 When they’re not traveling, the activists Nelson, Jen and Fetzer live and work out of a dilapidated old duplex, one of the few houses left standing in their industrial inner Southeast neighborhood.

-GALLERY 3: The Protests
+GALLERY 2: The Protests

 FAQs